SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Levamisole, typically as a contaminant of cocaine

-Cancer immunotherapy drugs such as pembrolizumab can also cause a variety of autoimmune reactions including drug-induced lupus.
+Cancer immunotherapy medicines such as pembrolizumab can also cause a variety of autoimmune reactions including drug-induced lupus.

 Symptoms of drug-induced lupus tend to occur after taking the drug for at least 3 to 6 months.